Explore how educators are implementing The Juice and the student successes they are seeing.

 East Jackson High School

-An English teacher at this school in Commerce, Georgia needed a resource to help teach her journalism class.
-Used as a bell-ringer each day, students increased their awareness of world events and used The Juice for additional information when writing papers.
+An English teacher at this school in Commerce, Georgia was searching for curriculum for a new journalism elective.
+After using The Juice as a daily bell ringer, students increased their awareness of world events and further developed their journalism skills.

 Oceanside High School

-Social studies teachers at Oceanside High School on Long Island needed to create a media literacy elective to engage students with current events.
+Social studies teachers at Oceanside High School on Long Island needed to create a media literacy elective to engage students with current events that were accessible at their level.

 They implemented The Juice and noticed: